 The difference between online presence management and online reputation management

-Overall, the difference between these two web presence management styles is that one is using social channels, paid advertising, a custom website and web design, content creation and search engine optimization to “create a long-term positive presence for a person, organization, or product in search engines and on the web in general.” while the other is ” influencing and controlling or concealing of an individual’s or group’s reputation”.
+Overall, on the internet, the difference between these two web presence management styles is that one (online presence management/OPM) is using social channels, paid advertising, a custom website and web design, content creation, and search engine optimization to “create a long-term positive presence for a person, organization, or product in search engines and on the web in general.” while the other is ” influencing and controlling or concealing of an individual’s or group’s reputation”.
 That’s according to Wikipedia.

 Can you guess which is which?

-Here’s a hint, a lot of politicians and celebrities use the latter to hide or push down search results and the online visibility of “bad” things they may have done.
+Here’s a hint, a lot of politicians and celebrities use the latter management option to hide or push down search results and the online visibility of “bad” things they may have done.

 Online Presence Management is more than posing on Social Media

-Unlike the cleanup of reputation management, when you’re working on your web presence, it includes social media platforms, but also things like proactive blogging and digital marketing to a target audience to create a digital footprint around you as a thought leader within your verticle.
-Creating content and releasing necessary information to give your online viewers an idea of what you have to offer, and each day building your “Brand Reputation” a little bit more.
+Unlike the cleanup of reputation management, when you’re working on your web presence development, it includes social media marketing platforms, but also things like your website, proactive blogging, and digital marketing channels to a target audience to create a digital footprint around you or your business as a thought leader within your verticle.
+Creating content and releasing necessary information around you or your business to give your online viewers an idea of what you have to offer, and each day building your “Brand Reputation” a little bit more.

 What does the process of online presence management include?

-Getting press is the old way of doing it.
-Don’t get things confused, press is great, and a press release around relevant events in your life can not only increase your online mentions but also increase your internet presence.
+Getting “press” is the old way of doing it.
+Don’t get things confused, press is great, and a press release around relevant events in your life or your business can not only increase your online media mentions but also increase your brand/business/Internet presence.

-I once heard it described as building a “brand moat” that helps ensure that you are the one controlling the narrative when it comes to what people see about you online.
+I once heard it described as building a “brand moat”, or a group of websites, assets, and channels that help ensure that you are the one controlling/managing the narrative when it comes to what people see about you or your business online.

-Here are a few steps to owning your online profile:
+Here are a few steps to owning your online presence: